6 Free Or Inexpensive Things To Do On Easter Sunday

 If you choose to only include clues, then maybe buy a small chocolate bunny and make it the prize for finding all the clues leading up to it.
 I have done something similar myself and it is always a hit.
 Kids do love running around looking for clues 😉

 Note that you do not need a huge backyard or even any backyard to do this.
+I even did an egg hunt while living in an apartment a few years ago.
 You can hide those plastic eggs anywhere, from drawers, to the fridge, behind books or even under the pillows.
 The kicker is to get creative and make sure you hide the clues scattered all over the place.

 This is also another favourite of mine.
 If you are artistic or creative at all, then you know that pretty much anything can be used for crafts.
 The beauty of it is, if you look hard enough around your home, you are sure to find tons of materials for your crafts.
 Some examples of things you can use are: